cran2367/lstm-autoencoder-pca/README.md

-# lstm-autoencoder-pca
+# lstm_autoencoder_classifier
-Tutorial for optimizing the number of layers and their size in an LSTM Autoencoder network.
+An LSTM Autoencoder for rare event classification